gitter-badger/Stum/README.md

 * HTML5 ready.
 Use the new elements with confidence.
 * Cross-browser compatible (Chrome, Firefox, IE8+, Opera, Safari).
 * Designed with progressive enhancement in mind.
-* Includes PDO simples functions for access collections.
+* Includes PDO simples functions for access collections with [NotORM](http://www.notorm.com/).
-* The latest [Slim Framework](http://www.slimframework.com/) for build API.
+* The latest [Slim Framework](http://www.slimframework.com/) for build the API.

 ## Documentation